fiskl-accounting/help-docs/docs/Integrations/Bank-Connections/connect-wio.md

    - Select the edit button on the account card
    - Modify the account name for easier identification

-## Automatic transaction categorization
+## Automatic Transaction Categorization

 Fiskl automatically categorizes your WIO transactions to streamline your bookkeeping process.
 For more details on how this works, refer to the "Your bank transactions" section in our guide.

-## Maintaining your connection
+## Maintaining Your Connection

 - Regularly check your WIO bank connection to ensure it remains active
 - Be aware of the consent duration you set and renew access when necessary